-- May 12, 2014 Ephesus-Fordham (Blue Hill) Form-Based Code adopted, with stormwater requirement to treat 50% of post-construction total impervious area for 85% Total Suspended Solid removal. - March 14, 2018 Council received a petition concerning the Blue Hill District, which included an interest in new strategies for producing affordable housing - December 27, 2018 Session Law 2018-145 enacted by the NC General Assembly, a technical corrections bill which includes a provision that local governments may only require stormwater controls to treat the net increase in impervious area of a redeveloped site. - March 13, 2019 Update provided to Town Council on (a) strategies for affordable housing in the Blue Hill District, and (b) potential modifications to the Form-Based Code in response to State legislation. - April May 2019 Outreach to potential stakeholder groups, including: Stormwater Management Utility Advisory Board, Environmental Stewardship Advisory Board, Housing Advisory Board, and the development community
+May 12, 2014 Ephesus-Fordham (Blue Hill) Form-Based Code adopted, with stormwater requirement to treat 50% of post-construction total impervious area for 85% Total Suspended Solid removal.
+March 14, 2018 Councilmembers submitted a petition on the Blue Hill District, which included an interest in new strategies for producing affordable housing December 27, 2018 Session Law 2018-145 enacted by the NC General Assembly, a technical corrections bill which includes a provision that local governments may only require stormwater controls to treat the net increase in impervious area of a redeveloped site.
+March 13, 2019 Town staff updates the Council on on (a) strategies for affordable housing in the Blue Hill District, and (b) potential modifications to the Form-Based Code in response to State legislation.
+April - May 2019 Outreach to potential stakeholder groups, including: Stormwater Management Utility Advisory Board, Environmental Stewardship Advisory Board, Housing Advisory Board, and the development community May 13, 2019 Public Information Meeting NEXT STEPS May 21, 2019 Seeking Planning Commission recommendation May 22, 2019 Council Public Hearing on proposed text amendment June 26, 2019 Council considers action

-NEXT STEPS

-- May 13, 2019 Public Information Meeting - May 2019 Seeking recommendations on the proposed text amendments from the Stormwater Management Utility Advisory Board, Environmental Stewardship Advisory Board, and Housing Advisory Board - May 21, 2019 Seeking Planning Commission recommendation - May 22, 2019 Council Public Hearing on proposed text amendment - June 26, 2019 Council considers action